ISC: Global Health

 Global health clinical opportunities

-In this month-long clinical rotation, students are placed at Vanderbilt’s partner sites in various locations around the world including, but not limited to, Central America, Jordan, and Kenya.
+In this month-long clinical rotation, students are placed at Vanderbilt’s partner sites in various locations around the world including, but not limited to, Guatemala, Jordan, Kenya, and Peru.
 Once on-site, students participate in a variety of rotations ranging from one to four weeks, which are designed based on both the student’s interests and the mentorship and resources available at the site.

 During rotation, students complete weekly online modules that introduce key concepts in global health and related foundational sciences.
 Foundational science topics include population health science, public health, pathology and pathophysiology (for both infectious diseases and non-communicable diseases), nutrition science, epidemiology, social sciences, behavioral sciences, health systems sciences, and microbiology (other foundational science areas could be covered depending on the site).
 Additional health and developmental issues that span nations and cultures, and which require collaborative, partnership-based action, are highlighted.

-The course is taught through interactive digital lectures, readings from peer-reviewed journals, on-site exposures to patients, health systems, and communities, and distance mentoring sessions with Vanderbilt faculty.
-In the month prior to departure, students complete pre-departure online modules as well as attend a pre-departure orientation session to prepare them for immersion.
+The course is taught through interactive digital lectures; articles from peer-reviewed journals; on-site exposures to patients, health systems, and communities; and distance mentoring sessions with Vanderbilt faculty.
+In the months prior to departure, students complete pre-departure online modules as well as attend a pre-departure orientation session to prepare them for immersion.

-Students may participate in an immersion block at one of our five sites (described in detail below) in August, October, or February of their 3rd or 4th year of medical school.
-However, if students have a compelling reason to participate in another month or site, they may propose an alternate site/month (see below).
+Students may participate in an immersion block at one of our standard sites (described in detail in the links above) during their 3rd or 4th year of medical school.
+If students have a compelling reason to participate in another site, they may propose an "alternate site" (see link above).

 Click below to view video reflections from students about their ISC experiences: